mbb10324/react-figura/README.md

 ___

-FiguraSubmitBtn: This component is the primary submit button for Figura forms, its html equivalent is button.
+FiguraSubmitBtn: This component is the primary submit button for Figura forms, equivalent to an HTML button element.

 - Customize with: 'buttonStyle'.